amansinghal123/spoken2written/README.md

-### Important Note for Aganitha: I haven't made this library myself, I have borrowed it from https://github.com/HerambVD/spoken2written, I have done a good amount of coding but making a python library was new to me, also I have done machine learning but not deep learning, I tried to improve the library but I could barely manage to understand the natural language processing part.
+### Important Note for Aganitha: I haven't made this library myself, I have borrowed it from https://github.com/HerambVD/spoken2written, I have done a good amount of coding in python but making a python library was new to me, also I have done machine learning but not deep learning, I tried to improve the library but I could barely manage to understand the natural language processing part.
 Most of my time went in researching about how to make a python library.
 This is all the I could manage.
 Thank You.

 # Spoken English to Written English translator